Pull to refresh

 Rule Changes

-Spain became the first European country to announce a ban on social media for children under 16, joining Australia, France, and Denmark in a regulatory wave sweeping democracies worldwide.
-Prime Minister Pedro Sánchez unveiled five measures at the World Governments Summit in Dubai on February 3, 2026, including mandatory age verification systems that go beyond simple checkboxes—and criminal liability for tech executives who fail to remove illegal content.
+Spain became the first European country to announce a ban on social media for children under 16, joining Australia, France, and Denmark.
+At the World Governments Summit in Dubai on February 3, 2026, Sánchez unveiled five measures.
+These include mandatory age verification systems that go beyond simple checkboxes and criminal liability for tech executives who fail to remove illegal content.

 EU and Mercosur sign world's largest free trade agreement after 26 years